smani6/100DaysCodingChallenge/log.md

 **Thoughts:**
 I think the switch to using a picker for the language field will be far better in the long run as I bring other features online.
 There will also be a way to manage the language list including editing, adding, and deletion.
 This also serves as a great excuse to work with delegation in Swift.

+### Day 21: January 23rd, 2017

+**Today's Progress**: The Change log
+- Played with CoreData some today as I think this will be my data source for the application.
+-
+**Thoughts:**
+CoreData has a reputation for being difficult, but I think if you approach it correctly, it can yield good results.
+I might change my mind later in the project, but for now this is the winner.

 [1]:	https://github.com/GrfxGuru/CodeNotesForiOS